ZikangZhou/mlp/README.md

 # Multilayer-Perceptron Classfier from Scratch

-This is an implementation of Multilayer-Perceptron Classfier, which is an simplified version of sklearn's MLPClassfier.
-It also includes an GAOptimizer for the optimization of the neural network.
+This is an implementation of Multilayer-Perceptron Classfier, which is a simplified version of sklearn's MLPClassfier.
+It also includes a GAOptimizer for the optimization of neural networks.
 Therefore, you can use Genetic Algorithm to optimize the neural network's parameters by setting the solver to 'ga'.

 ## Requirements